Solt: Middle Ages

 When Hungary was occupied by the Ottoman Empire, Solt lost much of its population.
 The town is mentioned many times during the Hungarian uprising against the Habsburgs; Francis II Rákóczi kept his army in the region.

 In the second half of the 18th century, the North Hungarian nobility purchased the town and the surrounding area.
 The castles of Baron Révay, Graf Berchtold, Graf Nemes, Graf Vécsey, Graf Benyovszky, Graf Czebrián, Graf Pongrácz, and the Graf Teleki family were built in the 19th century.

 During the Revolution of 1848 Solt was an important camp of the Hungarian soldiers.

 20th Century

 Hungary lost both world wars which caused death and destruction in Solt.
 Afterwards, the country was occupied by the Soviet army and communism spread quickly.
 Finally, after 1989, Hungary regained her independence and Solt started to rise again.
 The town is now home to many independent businesses.

-In the 1970s, a 2000 kW medium-wave broadcasting station called Transmitter Solt was built to receive signal from the Hungary.
+In 1977, a 2000 kW medium-wave broadcasting station called Transmitter Solt was built and is currently the most powerful radio transmitter in Europe.